RalphHightower/blog/_posts/2024/09/2024-09-10-TheDebate.md

 She tries to blend punch lines with details that build toward a broader narrative.
 She might shake her head to signal her disapproval while her opponent is speaking, counting on viewers to see her reaction on a split screen.
 And she has a go-to tactic to pivot debates back in her favor: saying she’s glad to answer a question as she gathers her thoughts to explain an evolving position or defend a past one.

 Tuesday’s presidential debate will put the Democratic vice president’s skills to a test unlike any she’s faced.
-Harris faces former President Donald Trump, the Republican nominee, who will participate in his seventh general election debate since 2016 for an event that will be seen by tens of millions of viewers just as early voting in November’s election starts around the country.
+Harris faces former President Donald Trump, the [Trumpian nominee](https://www.gop.com/), who will participate in his seventh general election debate since 2016 for an event that will be seen by tens of millions of viewers just as early voting in November’s election starts around the country.

 People who have competed against Harris and prepared her rivals say she brings a series of advantages to the matchup, including her prosecutorial background juxtaposed with Trump being the first U.S. president convicted of felony crimes.
 Still, Harris allies warn that Trump can be a challenging and unpredictable opponent who veers between policy critiques, personal attacks, and falsehoods or conspiracy theories.